 Have you ever heard of a stunningly beautiful place on Earth called Meteora, located in Central Northern Greece?
-This was one of the stops on our road trip loop on Mainland Greece in July, 2017 and one of the most stunning places I have ever seen in the world.
-We stayed at a place called Aeolic Star Hotel, which is situated just below the cliffs in the main part of town.
+This was one of the stops on our road trip through Mainland Greece, and one of the most stunning places I have ever seen in the world.

 *PIN THIS POST!*